Chapter 5 Univariate Data Exploration

 In addition to being able to “see” key data descriptors such as mean, range, and spread, a histogram also allows one (a) to get a feel for skewness, that is whether the distribution is symmetric about the central tendency, (b) to see outliers, and (c) to visualize other potential interesting features in the dataset.

-Figure 5.7: A histogram depicting a skewed distribution.
+Figure 5.7 depicts just such a skewed distribution.

 In Figure 5.7, the central tendency is evident, but the spread of the data is not symmetrical about that central tendency.
 One outcome of skewed data is that traditional location measures of central tendency such as mode, median, and mean do not agree with each other.
 According to Figure 5.7, the central tendency calculations differ based on type of location measure.